rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

     <h3>Your swag in student support packages</h3>

     <p>If you send us your swag, we will include it in a “care package” that will be sent out to each student.
-Bronze sponsors are very welcome to send stickers, Silver sponsors and upwards may send additional swag (e.g. pens, notebooks, web-cam covers or other things that fit nicely with a Summer of Code learning project). </p>
+Bronze sponsors are very welcome to send stickers, or other small items that fit into an envelope.
+Silver sponsors and upwards may send additional swag (e.g. pens, notebooks, web-cam covers or other things that fit nicely with a Summer of Code learning project). </p>

     <h3>Your company in the Sponsor opportunity Newsletter</h3>